 ACC closed its 10-story Pinnacle building in 2018 to evaluate needed repairs and renovation.
 The former office building, constructed in 1984, requires extensive work following a series of assessments that identified areas of concern with the building’s facade, accessibility, and current code requirements.
 In April 2019, the ACC Board of Trustees declared the building and egress and ingress land as surplus property that no longer met the standards and mission of the college and would be too costly to repair or renovate.
 Trustees hired a real estate firm to gauge interest in the building.
 In November 2019, Trustees reviewed bids and dismissed all current offers.
-The college is currently in the research phase of developing plans for a future campus on the Pinnacle site.

 The southwest Austin community received information about ACC's districtwide campus master planning initiative and shared input on a future Pinnacle Campus.Pinnacle Campus Next Steps - PDF